jdmar3/wifq/README.md

 # Usage

 Usage:	wifq [n] [𝛽] [S] ...
-alias vncstart='screen -dmS "vnc-server" x11vnc -forever -usepw -ncache 10 -httpdir /usr/share/vnc-java/ -httpport 5800'
 	wifq ...

 Derive values for use in the construction of a magic square of any size n x n.

-Example:	wifq 3 1 15
+Example:	`wifq 3 1 15`

-  -h, --help			Displays this help screen.
+* -h, --help			Displays this help screen.
-      --readme			Displays the README for the program.
+* --readme			Displays the README for the program.

 If no values or invalid values are supplied in the command, the user will be prompted for values.

+Example:
-Example:	wifq
+    wifq
     ...
     Please enter a value for n: ...

 The input values correspond to the square as follows:

-   n	: the 'size' of the square or the number of elements on a given
+* n : the 'size' of the square or the number of elements on a given side
-		side
-       𝛽	: the increment of the sequence of elements within the square S	: the 'magic constant' of the square or the sum of any row, column ordiagonal
+* 𝛽 : the increment of the sequence of elements within the square
+* S : the 'magic constant' of the square or the sum of any row, column ordiagonal

 The following equation describes the relationship between these values:

-   S = A + (𝛽 * n/2)(n^2 - 1)
+> S = A + (𝛽 * n/2)(n^2 - 1)

 The script tests whether or not the square is possible and then caluculates the following values:

-   A	: the value of the lowest sequential element in the square Amin	: the same value as A
+* A : the value of the lowest sequential element in the square
+* Amin : the same value as A
-   Amax	: the value of the highest sequential element in the square
+* Amax : the value of the highest sequential element in the square
-       𝜎 	: the sum of Amin and Amax
+* 𝜎  : the sum of Amin and Amax
-   T	: the sum of all elements in the square
+* T : the sum of all elements in the square
-   T+S	: the sum of three rows OR columns and one diagonal T*	: the sum of all rows AND columns AND both diagonals
+* T+S : the sum of three rows OR columns and one diagonal
+* T* : the sum of all rows AND columns AND both diagonals

 The script in its current state does NOT output the arrangement of the magic square itself.